ecampi/Interactive-Lab-Hub/Lab 3/README.md

 1. What are concrete things that could use improvement in the design of your device?
 For example: wording, timing, anticipation of misunderstandings...

    The device could be better with timing and definitely anticipation of misunderstandings.
 It would be helpful to have a feature where the user could say "what" or "say that again" and the device would repeat itself.
+It would also be nice to have the device look differently to what it looked like in the first storyboard.

 3. What are other modes of interaction _beyond speech_ that you might also use to clarify how to interact?